SDM0/Joker-Evolution/README.md

 # Joker Evolution
 A Balatro mod made by **SDM_0** which gives an evolution to a few jokers.

-Contains an API as well as an example mod to create your own evolutions.
+Contains an API as well as an example Joker to create your own evolutions.

 Inspired of [Fusion Jokers](https://github.com/itayfeder/Fusion-Jokers) by [itayfeder](https://github.com/itayfeder).<br>
 Thanks to [MathIsFun](https://github.com/MathIsFun0) for the help and RattlingSnow353 for the sprite!